ALex-Hwang/obsidian_notes/Linux/Ch6. Processes.md

 Each user stack frame contains the following information:
 - *Function arguments and local variables*
-- *Call linkage information*: Each function uses certain CPU registers, such as the program counter, which points to the next machine-language instruction to be executed.
-Each time one function calls another, a copy of these registers is saved in the called function's frame so that when the function returns, the appropriate register values can be restored for the calling function.
+- *Call linkage information*: Each function uses certain CPU registers, such as the program counter, which points to the next machine-language instruction to be executed. ==Each time one function calls another, a copy of these registers is saved in the called function's frame== so that when the function returns, the appropriate register values can be restored for the calling function.

 ![[stack.png]]